 - 3-3/4 c cake flour

-Using a standing mixer with a whip attachment, beat the eggs well until doubled in size with a light and foamy texture, about 8 minutes.
+Using a standing mixer with a whip attachment, beat the eggs until light and foamy, about 12 minutes.
 This step is very important as there is no added leavener in this recipe.

 On low speed, gradually add the powdered sugar until incorporated.